willpiam/elementary-cellular-automaton/ReadMe.md

 ## Compare.py

 This program allows you to run multiple versions of the CA program and compare runs.
-There are three ways to run the program.

-With no flags:

-    python3 Compare.py

-With the average flag:

-    python3 Compare.py -avg

-Or with the all flag:

-    python3 Compare.py --all

 When no arguments are supplied the program will run the programs and print how long they each took.
 It will also save the runs to a file.

 The average flag causes the program to forgo running any of the CA programs and simply display the average execution time of each language.

+    python3 Compare.py -avg

 The all command causes the program to print all run times found in the file.
 It will still execute the CAs and those runs will be included in the output.

+    python3 Compare.py --all

+To graph the results of the runs use the graph flag.
+This will cause the program to graph the results of the runs where the X axis is the number of generations and the Y axis is the run time.

+    python3 Compare.py --graph

 ### Graphing